uuk0/PyBytecodeManipulator/ASSEMBLY.md

   * use MACRO_RETURN to return from the macro (if it is not at the end of the scope)
   * Parameters may start with 'MACRO_' to make them unique in the target function; otherwise, names are shared
   * WARNING:  N E V E R  call a macro in itself (directly or indirectly).
 As you might expect, that cannot possibly work, and will most likely crash the compiler
+  * Comes with an extra instruction, which should only be used in macros:
+* MACRO_PASTE \<macro param name> \['->' \<target>]: pastes the code for a macro-parameter, and optionally pushes the result into the target; Can be used to define special exchangeable sections in code (it is intended to be used with code blocks as parameters)
 * 'NAMESPACE' \[\{\<namespace parts> ':'}] \<main name> '{' \<code> '}': Namespace (internal only, not compiled into bytecode)

 ## Python-Pure Instructions (correspond to single opcodes with optional magic)